 - Four months old to a year

-Any older than that and your kitten should really be treated as an adult for the purpose of making the introductions.
+Any older than that and your kitten should be treated as an adult to make the introductions.

 1. Newborns to four weeks old